sarbjitchoong/creditcard_fraud/README.md

 ### 1. UNDERSAMPLING

 Undersampling is a technique used to balance the class distribution of the dataset into decreasing the size of the dominant class (Valid or Non-Fraudalent).
-This approach is helpful in balancing the dataset by not creating a bias favoring the majority class.
 The technique randomly removes instances from the majority class until it reaches the same size as the minority class.

-We balanced our dataset by randomly getting 473 samples from the Valid or Non-Fraudulent data to equalize our Fraud data.
+The dataset is balanced by randomly getting 473 samples from the Valid or Non-Fraudulent data to equalize our Fraud data.

 #### *MACHINE LEARNING ALGORITHMS USED:*
 <br> **⭐ Logistic Regression**